-A legal entity which seeks the right to participate in one or several settlement systems of the depository with one or more of these statuses must submit a standard application form and supporting documents.
-The depository will decide whether to grant the access no later than within one month of the date the application is submitted.
+A legal entity which seeks the right to participate in one or several settlement systems of the Nasdaq CSD with one or more of these statuses must submit a standard application form and supporting documents.
+The Nasdaq CSD will decide whether to grant the access no later than within one month of the date the application is submitted.

 For an Account Operator, the applicant must be a participant of the T2 Component System or have in place the agreement with a cash agent which is necessary for cash settlement arrangements.